spikeheap/home_cookbook/_recipes/crumpets.md

 ---
 name: "Crumpets"
-categories: Bread
+categories: [Bread, Breakfast, Baking]
-description: "Turn teatime into an event by making your own crumpets on the hob.\r\n\r\nEquipment:
+description: "Turn teatime into an event by making your own crumpets on the hob."
-  For this recipe you will need metal crumpet rings or chefs' rings.\r\n"
-keywords:
-- england's finest
-- strong white flour
-- nut free
-- pregnancy friendly
-- vegetarian
-- The Great Comic Relief Bake Off
 recipeCategory: Cakes and baking
 recipeCuisine: British
 isBasedOn: https://www.bbc.co.uk/food/recipes/crumpets_61013